Skip to main content Skip to main navigation Skip to search

 Training and accreditation for approved arrangements classes 19.1 and 19.2

-To be eligible to become an accredited person for the class 19.1 NCCC and class 19.2 AEPCOMM approved arrangements you must comply with the following prerequisites:
+To become an accredited person under approved arrangement class 19, the applicant must comply with the below prerequisites:

-• be a licensed customs broker or self-reporting importer.
+• be a licensed customs broker or work for a self-reporting importer.

-If prerequisites are met, you may register with the department requesting accreditation to operate under the class 19.1 NCCC and class 19.2 AEPCOMM approved arrangements by providing the department with:
+If prerequisites have been met, an individual may register for accreditation to operate under approved arrangement class 19.1 and class 19.2.
+This involves providing us with:

 • a completed registration form